 [...]

 Apparently, there are among the writers at Haboker those who imagine they ascend from the founders of theatre in the world and that a gentleman-like attitude and understanding in art is solely in their hands.
-If this is not the case, one wonders what is the origin of the arrogance with which they gaze askance at the Yemenites in Eretz Israel, a normal ethnic group, which, indeed, lacks the ‘Western culture,’ but also lacks exoticism and ignorance.
+If this is not the case, one wonders what is the origin of the arrogance with which they gaze askance at the Yemenites in Eretz Israel, a normal ethnic group, which, indeed, lacks the ‘Western culture’, but also lacks exoticism and ignorance.

-This is a unique document in terms of its critical tone and the way in which it exposes in a clear and indisputable manner Love as Strong as Death (that is, both the play and its reception) as a theatrical event loaded with conflicts and tensions.
+This is a unique document in terms of its critical tone and the way in which it exposes in a clear and indisputable manner Love as Strong as Death (that is, both the play and its reception) as a theatrical event laden with conflicts and tensions.
 The text distinctively opposes the exoticization of the Yemenites – in this case, precisely those sitting in the audience.
-Particularly interesting is the writers’ argument that Ashkenazi Jews (or in this case, G. Z.) see themselves as people for whom art, theatre, and culture are naturally in their blood – as if they were born to a biological dynasty of ‘theatre founders.’
+Particularly interesting is the writers’ argument that Ashkenazi Jews (or in this case, G. Z.) see themselves as people for whom art, theatre, and culture are naturally in their blood – as if they were born to a biological dynasty of ‘theatre founders’.
 In many ways, this claim is antithetical to the perception of the Yemenites as physically embodying the Bible.
-Similar to Halevy’s account, here too cultural knowledge (whether it be of the Bible, Western theatre, or Western culture in general) is presented not as abstract, theoretical, or intellectual knowledge, but rather as knowledge manifested in the body.
-However, as reflected in their letter, the members of the Yemenite Association, are opposed precisely to the idea that any biological body has ownership over a body of knowledge or culture and art.
+Similar to Halevy’s account, here, too, cultural knowledge – whether of the Bible, Western theatre, or Western culture in general – is presented not as abstract, theoretical, or intellectual knowledge, but rather as knowledge manifested in the body.
+However, as reflected in their letter, the members of the Yemenite Association are opposed precisely to the idea that any biological body has ownership over a body of knowledge or culture and art.
 Even if the writers acknowledge the existence of cultural difference (i.e., that Yemenite culture is not Western culture), they oppose rendering them essential-bodily differences which, accordingly, cannot be learned, transferred, or shared.
 The issue is, as implied in the letter, the Yemenites’ ability to take part in the art of theatre in Eretz Israel – as actors and spectators – in a manner that may destabilize the boundaries of the hegemonic definition of cultural belonging and ownership.

-The letter ends with a critique of G. Z.’s depiction of the group’s distinguished members, the doctors and lawyers in the first-row seats: ‘Every baby knows that there are still no Yemenite doctors, and only one lawyer, and if this is the case, why this mockery and lie.’
+The letter ends with a critique of G. Z.’s depiction of the group’s distinguished members, the doctors and lawyers in the first-row seats: ‘Every baby knows that there are still no Yemenite doctors, and only one lawyer, and if this is the case, why this mockery and lie’.
 Thus, the writers not only undercut G. Z.’s credibility as a newspaper reporter, but also expose the way in which those ‘honourable’ Yemenites, who achieved ‘modern Western’ goals, serve in his text as a type of palm leaf designed to mock the Yemenite community at large.
 Instead, the letter reveals the inequality and gap, the fact that there are not yet any Yemenite doctors and hardly any lawyers.
-This candid scrutiny at these gaps, as opposed to an exoticizing point of view, brings to light precisely what G. Z. attempts to obscure in their description: the letter does not deny the difficulties and injustices in the lives of Yemenites in Eretz Israel.
+This candid scrutiny at these gaps, as opposed to an exoticizing point of view, exposes precisely what G. Z. attempts to obscure in their description: the letter does not deny the difficulties and injustices in the lives of Yemenites in Eretz Israel.
 On the contrary, it brings them to the fore in a way that arouses a demand for actual social-hierarchal change.

-Despite their concerns, Hamashkif printed the letter under the title ‘Why Were Our Yemenite Brothers Insulted?’
+Despite the letter writers’ concerns, Hamashkif printed the letter under the title ‘Why Were Our Yemenite Brothers Insulted’?
 While the title carries a seemingly innocent undertone, its perception of the Yemenite Association’s response to G.Z.’s account as ‘insult’ frames the rest of the text as irrational, childish, and exaggerated.
 Indeed, in a note preceding the letter, Hamashkif’s editor in chief writes: